Scoliosis

 Nursing Management

-Nurses play an important role in the management of a child with scoliosis, especially for the postoperative care.
+Nurses play an important role in the management of a child with scoliosis, especially for postoperative care.

 Nursing Assessment

-The child with scoliosis must be reassessed every 4 to 6 months.
+A child with scoliosis must be reassessed every 4 to 6 months.

 • Degree of curvature.
 Document the degree of curvature and related impairments.